felixSchober/ABSA-Transformer/README.md

 	jorba/absa-transformer:latest
 ```

+Use this one-liner for easy copy and pasting: `docker run -it --init -p 8888:8888 --runtime=nvidia --volume=$(pwd):/app jorba/absa-transformer:latest`

 #### Build with Dockerfile

 To build the docker image, navigate to the repository folder which contains the `Dockerfile`.